fai-songprasit/loan-calculator-react-hooks/README.md

 - Produce compounded results over fix period of time
 - Form field for regular payments towards investments
 - Form field for personal income for both before and after tax
+- Apply authentication for deployemnt so that information is store and is updatable

 ## Aim
 - Turn App into personal income calculator